-I took a short-term contract with a human rights NGO, moved to the most competitive job market in the country, and immediately began picking the brain of everyone I met.
+I took a short-term contract with a human rights NGO, moved to the most competitive job market in the country, and got to work picking the brain of everyone I met.

-I took meetings over assorted beverages at all hours of the day with people in a wide variety of positions.
+I took meetings over assorted beverages, at all hours of the day, with people in a variety of positions.
 The more people I met, the more people I was introduced to.

 “Being in the know” is currency in DC – and everyone is eager to show off their wealth.

-By the end of my contract, I had met with individuals working at development banks, think tanks, on capitol hill and for government agencies, (including USAID and their myriad of development consulting firms,) at independent consulting firms, at lobbying firms (and firms that called themselves “government relations firms“), and at a whole slew of civil sector organizations.
+By the end of my contract, I had met with individuals working at development banks, think tanks, government agencies, consulting firms, lobbying firms (and firms that called themselves “government relations firms“), a whole slew of civil sector organizations, and on Capitol Hill.

 I learned about what people did with the day-to-day of their lives and I learned what drove them to do it each and every day.

 But others are.
 The private and civil sectors are built to be more adaptable and responsive than the bureaucracy of the federal government.
-It makes sense, then, why these organizations are out ahead of the challenges that will affect the future – rather than filling out paperwork for the problems that alarmed us in the early 2000s.
+It makes sense that these organizations are out ahead of the challenges that will affect the future – rather than filling out paperwork for the problems that alarmed us ten years ago.

-After the 2016 election, when the organizations that were working in my area of interest made it known they were planning to spend the next four years digging in their heels, I decided DC was no longer where I needed to be.
+Following the 2016 election, when contacts at organizations I was interested in made it known they were planning to spend the next four years digging in their heels, I decided DC was no longer where I needed to be.

 After returning to Washington state – and prior to accepting the contract with Namati – I started this blog as a means of remaining connected to the causes that drive me.

-Knowing that the women, men, and children I met during my fieldwork continue to wake-up – every morning – without access to water, food, or justice makes it hard to breathe.
+Thinking about the women, men, and children I met during my fieldwork, who are waking up – every morning – without access to water, food, or justice, makes it hard to breathe.